 Thanks to you, Steve and Joshua James for the article.
 Excellent!

 Thanks for sharing this, Steve.
-You’re correct that on Debian 12, explicitly setting the backend to systemd in jail.local can resolve startup issues.
+You’re correct that on Debian 12, explicitly setting the backend to systemd in a local Fail2Ban drop-in can resolve startup issues.
 Add this line to the [DEFAULT] section: